What is the CSMA protocol in the computer network?

-- Once a channel is free, the station starts transmitting frames.
+- Once the channel is free, the station starts transmitting frames.

-- While transmitting, a transmitting station starts listening to the channel to detected if there is any collision.
+- While transmitting, the sender station starts listening to the channel to detect if there is any collision while communicating.

-- If detects the collision, the station stops transmitting and wait for a random time and update the retransmission timer.
+- If it detects the collision, the station stops transmitting, waits for a random time, and updates the retransmission timer.

 - If the counter reaches the threshold, the frame is discarded.